Three Simple Things You Can Do For Better Health

 According to the World Health Organization, “The context of people’s lives ultimately determine their health, and so blaming individuals for having poor health or crediting them for good health is inappropriate.“

 I agree.
 That’s a highly accurate way to explain the reality of “health” in our world today.
 Individuals are unlikely to be able to directly control many of the determinants of health.
-These determinants might include:
+These determinants might include the following:

 - Income and Social Status